-The Governance and Sustainability System recognises the IBERDROLA brand as a hallmark of the Company and the principal symbol of the Purpose and Values of the Iberdrola group.
+The Governance and Sustainability System recognises the IBERDROLA brand as a hallmark of the Company and the principal symbol of the Purpose and Values of the Iberdrola Group.

-To the extent that the companies of the Group or entities in the nature of foundations use such brand -owned by the Company- as part of their trade names and distinctive marks used to carry out their businesses, the use thereof shall be governed by the provisions of the Brand Policy and the other internal rules established by the Company.
+To the extent that the companies of the Group or foundations use such brand -owned by the Company- as part of their trade names and distinctive marks used to carry out their businesses, the use thereof shall be governed by the provisions of the Brand Policy and the other internal rules established by the Company.

-11. Stakeholder Engagement, Corporate Websites, Presence on Social Media and Digital Transformation

-The country subholding and head of business companies of the Group shall have a presence on the internet, and in particular shall actively participate in social media in order to engage with their respective Stakeholders, working together on the innovation and digital transformation strategy of the Group.
+11. Stakeholder Engagement, Corporate Websites, Presence on Social Media and Digital Transformation and in particular shall actively participate in social media in order to engage with their respective Stakeholders, working together on the innovation and digital transformation strategy of the Group.